Top

 The phenomenon of bioluminescence

-Isla Holbox is not only about sandy beaches and nice hotels, but also (or above all) delicious local food.
-Below you will find a list of places I recommend to eat well on the island.
+Isla Holbox isn’t just about sandy beaches and charming hotels; it’s also, and above all, about delicious local cuisine.
+Below, you’ll find a list of places I recommend for enjoying exceptional food on the island.

 Sample prices: lobster pizza 600 pesos, lasagne bolognese 219 pesos, craft beer 85 pesos.
 Open daily from 12.00 PM to 11.30 PM.